mmuller88/mmblog/content/amplify-permission-eng/index.md

 }
 ```

 There is a lot going on here!
-With the @model directive a DynamoDB table with the name User is automatically created which stores the user entries as DynamoDB items.
+With the @model directive, a DynamoDB table with the name User is automatically created which stores the user entries as DynamoDB items.
 With @key the email is set as PK (Partition Key).
 The permission, who is allowed to access the items, is defined with @auth.
-A user in the admin group is allowed to querry, mutate and subscribe to all items.
+A user in the admin group is allowed to query, mutate and subscribe to all items.

 With { allow: private, provider: iam } an IAM entity that has the required permissions is also allowed to querry, mutate and subscribe to the items.
-I use this for example with lambdas that should perform certain tasks like creating new users in the table when they log in via cognito for the first time.
+I use this for example with lambdas that should perform certain tasks like creating new users in the table when they log in via Cognito for the first time.

 Last but not least with { allow: owner, ownerField: "email", identityClaim: "email" } Cognito users who have identified themselves via oauth2 are allowed to access their items.
 The identity claim email is supplied by the Cognito JWT token and is then matched with the email defined in the item.

 Pretty cool, isn't it?
-With just these few lines of Amplify AppSync GraphQL code we get a lot of functionality.
+With just these few lines of Amplify AppSync GraphQL code, we get a lot of functionality.

 ## Permission for shared items